TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- "download native client" in the right top

+- web: prevent right click from triggering context menu (preferred), or...
+    - ...always capture mouse when editor/proj selector is open
+    - note though right clicks will be useful even in the main menu for server browser/catalogue

 - clicking outside should close buy menu too

 - always allow changing maps when alone on the server